 1. Where They Rank as a Lover

 Some of us are incredibly lucky in that we settled down with the person who’s also the absolute best we’ve ever had when it comes to sex.
 However, that’s simply not the case for everyone.
 If your partner doesn’t happen to be your number one, you naturally don’t love them any less for that, and it hardly means that they aren’t phenomenal in the sack.
 Literally no one wants to hear that from the person they love though, even if it’s the truth.
-In fact, such confessions can irreparably damage your relationship, so definitely keep this one to yourself.
+In fact, such confessions can irreparably damage your relationship, so definitely keep this secret to yourself.

 2. Details of Your Sexual Past

 If something about your intimate past has given you cause to be concerned about your sexual health, then you should absolutely communicate that to your partner.
-Otherwise, this is a topic that it’s definitely OK to keep off limits when it comes to your relationship.
+Otherwise, this is a topic that it’s definitely OK to keep secret when it comes to your relationship.
 Your partner doesn’t need to know your “number”, nor do you need to know theirs.
 You shouldn’t feel obligated to share graphic, X-rated details about any past sexual encounters you’ve had with other people, even if the topic comes up on its own someday.
 “Don’t ask, don’t tell” is actually a great stance to take here.

 3. Personal Opinions About Close Family

-Two people in a relationship rarely to never like everything about every single member of the other person’s family, and it’s unlikely that’s any less the case for you and your partner.
+Two people in a relationship rarely to never like everything about every single member of the other person’s family or friends, and it’s unlikely that’s any less the case for you and your partner.
 In rare cases where you’re dealing with serious issues, it might be best to bring up your concerns, but usually it’s just best to keep opinions about parents, siblings, or even best friends off the table.
 Your partner is probably every bit as protective of their loved ones as you are of yours, so you’re unlikely to get them to see things your way.

 4. What You Fantasize About in Private

 Sharing your fantasies with your partner can be a wonderful way to deepen intimacy and take your sex life as a couple to the next level, especially if you know your partner is open to making a fantasy come true for you.
 However, you’re under no obligation to spill the beans unless you really want to.
-How a person likes to masturbate or who they like to fantasize about when they’re alone is pretty personal, so it’s completely OK to keep those things just between you and your favorite vibrator.
+How a person likes to masturbate or who they like to fantasize about when they’re alone is pretty personal, so it’s completely OK to keep those things secret or just between you and your favorite vibrator.